adamisntdead/notes/Irish/Composition/Leagan Amach - Litir.md

 **Note:** You should add something extra to reinforce the topic you are being asked to write about.

-## Críoch

-Bheul, caithfidh mé imeacht anois.
-Tá mé ag dul amach le mo chlann.
-Abair le don chlann go raibh mé ag chuir a dtuairisce.
-Scríobh chugam le casadh an phoist.
-Táim ag tnúth go mór le do litir.

-**Translation**: Well I have to go now.
-I am going out with my family.
-Tell your family I was asking for them.
-Write to me soon.

-**Note**: If you are writing to your family, change 'dul amach le mo chlann' to something like 'dul amach le mo chairde'.
-You may also have to change 'don chlann' to 'gach duine'.

 ## Coirp

 This section should be 3-4 paragraphs, usually 3 is enough.